As it happens, we can, yet the picture is not great.

 In the calculator below, enter the following data in the orange cells, to see your organisation’s parity timeline:

 The chart will automatically re-calculate.
+Note: this may not work on mobile devices.

 Is this surprising?
 For some, it may be.
 There is often good intent, but sometimes little thought is put towards how an organisation can achieve its goals.